desmax74/openshift-drools-hacep-automation/README.md

 # openshift-drools-hacep-automation
-Ansible and script to automate openshift-drools-hacep-automation with just one command line
+Ansible and scripts to automate openshift-drools-hacep-automation with just one command line.